p3r7/blog/_posts/2020-01-19-painless-emacs-shell-commands.md

                                :interpreter "fish"))
 ```

-The code for `prf/shell-command-to-string` can be found in package [prf-shell-command](https://github.com/p3r7/prf-shell).
+The code for `prf-shell-command-to-string` can be found in package [prf-shell-command](https://github.com/p3r7/prf-shell).

 # Notes